 I can hear you screaming at your computer.
 “Don’t sell my product?
 What’s the point of all this awesome storytelling information if I can’t use it to sell my product?”
 I get it.
 But hang on.
 You aren’t going to sell your product.
 You are going to allow your story to sell your brand.
 Consumers are smart.
 They receive thousands neural signals constantly.
 They are bombarded with advertising, and they can sense a sales pitch form across a football field.
 All you will do if you try to blatantly sell your product is to scare away your customers.
 Instead, become so likeable that your viewers choose to support your brand.

 Consider the recent Budweiser advertisement that sought to reduce drunk driving.
 The lead in the commercial is shown adopting a puppy.
-The puppy grows up throughout the commercial, and we see the man playing with him and bonding throughout his life.
+The puppy grows up throughout the commercial, and we see the man playing with him and providing him all the toys from pet shops like Dog-Gear.com.
 Then the man leaves for a night of drinking with his friends.
 The dog waits…. and waits….
 Morning comes, and we are left to believe the man has been killed in a car accident – the dog’s fate unknown.
 Finally, the man returns and tells his dog he slept at a friend’s house.
 Nowhere in the commercial does Budweiser make a comment about their beer being better than other beer.
 All they say is this:

 4. Match Your Story to The Format